 The award is made by a committee consisting of the Senior Lecturer, the Senior Dean and a woman member of the University staff nominated by the Board.
 The value of the prize is €204.

 Students need only submit a personal letter of application for the prize.
 Their application should be submitted to the Academic Registry Registry by Monday 21 November 2016 at 5.00 pm, in a sealed envelope marked: Alice Oldham Memorial Prize.
 Only under exceptionally circumstances may student’s email in their application.
 All applicants will receive a letter by the end of Michaelmas Term notifying them of the outcome.

 Entrance Exhibition reward academic achievement of new undergraduate entrants to Trinity College Dublin.
 They are awarded to the student accepted into the first year of a full-time undergraduate degree programme who achieves the highest points among Trinity entrants from their secondary school.
 For more information please see the Study Page.

 A First Class Book Prize may be awarded to candidates who obtain an overall first class honors grade in an honor course at the Annual Examinations.
 Please note that these prizes are not awarded to Senior Sophister or final-year students.
 These prizes are issued in the form of book tokens and can be redeemed at Hodges Figgis and Co.
 Ltd. First Class Book Prizes are not included on prize publication sheets, and Directors of Teaching and Learning (Undergraduate) should ensure that qualified students are reminded to claim their prize.

-First Class Book Prizes are administered by Examinations and Assessment and are available for collection in November following the Annual Examinations.
+First Class Book Prizes are available for collection in November after the completion of special examinations.
+You will be notified via a portal message when they are avilable.
 They must be collected by the award holder in person from the Academic Registry.